New York Pay Transparency. Single-State Compliance.

 You're halfway through your first coffee when Legal forwards you an email marked URGENT.
 RESPONSE REQUIRED.

-"Please provide a written response within ten (10) business days, including (1) your remediation plan for the posting violations, and (2) documentation of the good-faith ranges used in past postings, the methodology for determining them, and your forward-looking process for ensuring compliance under section 194-b."
+"Provide a written response within ten (10) business days, including (1) your remediation plan, and (2) documentation of good-faith ranges, methodology, and forward-looking compliance process under section 194-b."

-"Sincerely, Investigator S. Goldberg, Office of Wage Standards, New York State Department of Labor"
+"Sincerely, Investigator S. Goldberg, NYS Department of Labor"

 Before you can finish reading, Jordan Reeves, Head of Recruiting, calls from down the hall.

-"Jonah, I just saw the NYS DOL letter.
-Fourteen postings.
-I counted them.
-They're right.
-None of them have a pay scale."
+"Jonah, I saw the NYS DOL letter.
+Fourteen postings, no pay scale.
+They're right."

-Jordan "And the letter is signed off as a JOINT review.
-NYS DOL plus the NYC Commission on Human Rights.
-State penalties up to $3K per posting.
-NYC penalties up to $250K.
+Jordan "And it's a JOINT review.
+NYS DOL plus NYCCHR. $3K per posting state, up to $250K NYC.
 Stacked.
-We have ten business days.
+Ten business days.
 What do we tell them?"

 The NYS DOL and NYCCHR have jointly identified fourteen non-compliant job postings under NY Labor Law 194-b and NYC Local Law 32.
 State penalties run $1,000 to $3,000 per posting; city penalties under Local Law 32 run up to $250,000 for repeated violations and stack on top of state penalties.
 NY Labor Law 194 equal-pay claims add a third exposure track if the postings reveal underlying pay disparities.